diegohaz/arc/README.md

 ## Forks

-*Did you fork this repo and made something different?
+*Did you fork this repo and make something different?
 Add it to this section and send a PR.*

 ## Why

-I've been a web developer for the past 14 years, and after dealing with IE vs. Netscape wars, `<table>` layouts and flash websites I can say we live now the best moment in web development.
+I've been a web developer for the past 14 years and after dealing with IE vs. Netscape wars, `<table>` layouts and flash websites, I can say that we are now living in the best moment in web development.
 Web components are awesome and React makes it better.

-React stimulates you to create very small and pure components.
-However, as your project grows, you will have an increasing components folder.
+React encourages you to create very small and pure components.
+However, as your project grows, you will have an increasingly complex components folder.
 At some point, this will be really huge and hard to maintain.

 I had a React project with more than 100 components in the `components` folder.
-The first approach I tried to organize it was separating the components by domain (described [here](http://marmelab.com/blog/2015/12/17/react-directory-structure.html)), but I did realize that most of my components didn't belong to any domain, they were shared, so my problems were just moved to the `commons` folder.
+The first approach I tried to organize it was separating the components by domain (described [here](http://marmelab.com/blog/2015/12/17/react-directory-structure.html)), but I realized that most of my components didn't belong to any domain, but were shared.
+This meant that my problems just moved to the `commons` folder.

 The [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) approach comes handy to solve this problem because it considers the reusability through composition, *which is actually what React is*.
 You will have your minimal/stylish components in one folder, pages in another and so on.